Skip to main content

 As mentioned above, plaintiffs in the Zofran lawsuits argued that the defendants knew that the drug caused congenital health issues in newborns but chose to hide that fact.
 The problem is that the evidence of whether the medication does cause these problems is inconclusive.

-In 2023, the Centers for Disease Control (CDC) published a study that found that pregnant women who took Zofran had no greater risk of having a child with congenital health issues than women who didn't take the drug.
+In 2023, the U.S. Centers for Disease Control and Prevention (CDC) published a study that found that pregnant women who took Zofran had no greater risk of having a child with congenital health issues than women who didn’t take the drug.

-Did GSK Perform Any Studies on Zofran Before Marketing It to Expectant Mothers?
+Did GSK Perform Research on Zofran Before Marketing It To Expectant Mothers?

 One fact that plaintiffs’ attorneys pointed to was that GSK did not perform any studies or research on the effects of Zofran on pregnant women or the fetus before marketing it for this off-label use.